artainmo/DevOps/cloud/README.md

 It is possible to have MLOps in SageMaker only, without using Kubernetes, via SageMaker Projects.
 SageMaker Projects is SageMaker Studio's MLOps solution with CI/CD.
 Such a pipeline allows building images, process data, train, evaluate, deploy and monitor/update models.
 For building and deploying ML solutions it will use code repositories and for defining/chaining the steps it will use SageMaker Pipelines.

 If EFS's performance metrics indicate an IOPS (input/output operations per second) nearing 100%, it is advised to increase the provisioned throughput of the EFS file system if it is in the provioned mode.

+To ensure successful deployment and operation of a custom container on Amazon SageMaker, the container must respond to /invocations and /ping requests on port 8080, and must accept all ping requests under 2 seconds.

 ### Generative AI: Transformers, GPT, Self-Attention, and Foundation Models
 RNNs introduced a feedforward loop to propagate information forward.
 This is useful for modeling sequences such as time series or words forming phrases.<br>